BuilderIO/builder/plugins/memsource-connector/README.md

         "payload": {
             "__context": {
-                // Key value pair equal to the page options, i.e. title, description and your custom fields },
+                // Key value pair equal to the page options, i.e. title, description and your custom fields
+                // Also, a couple of values which add context to the request such as "locale": "requested source locale",
+                "modelName": "model name",
+                "pageId": "page id",
+                "pageName": "page name",
+                "title": "page title",
+                "requestor": "email of the logged user who submitted the localisation job" },
             "content": [
                 {